louis-vinchon/leetcode/README.md

   intermediate results, and reuse them instead of doing the calculation again.
 - Priority queues: track / prioritise past decisions and possibly change your mind about them.

+Sidenotes:
+- The go documentation is mediocre.
+- The heap package was designed to be confusing.
+Garbage user experience.